mykhakos/FreshPointSync/docs/source/product_page/update_and_subscribe.rst

     attributes in your handlers with a simple ``if`` statement or ``assert`` or suppress the type-checking warning with ``# type: ignore``.

+    Context of a *create* event will contain only the new product data, while the context of a *delete* event will contain only the old product data.

 If a handler is asynchronous, it inherently does not block the event loop.
 If, however, a handler is synchronous, it can be executed directly in a blocking manner or in a separate thread in a non-blocking manner.
 By default, synchronous